tywalch/electrodb/README.md

 }
 ```
 ### Composite Attribute Templates
-In a Composite Attribute Template, you provide a formatted template for ElectroDB to use when making keys.
+In a Composite Template, you provide a formatted template for ElectroDB to use when making keys.
 Composite Attribute Templates allow for potential ElectroDB adoption on already established tables and records.

 Attributes are identified by via prefixed colon, and then the attributes name.
 For example, the syntax `:storeId`  will match `storeId` attribute in the `model`.